wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 - Customized rules that allow the acquisition of permissions without creating the user-role relationship in the database.
 This functionality is beneficial for audits and temporary users.

-In the following link, you can find more information about `how to add or modify any RBAC configuration <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html>`_.
+In the following link, you can find more information about `how to modify the RBAC configuration <https://documentation.wazuh.com/current/user-manual/api/rbac/configuration.html>`_.